johngodlee/geosci_linux_intro/geosci_linux_intro.md

 touch notes.txt
 ```

-Notice how instead of using the relative filepath to move into the `wk_1` directory (e.g. `cd wk_1`), this time I used the full filepath (`~/linux_intro/notes/wk_1`) because I was too far away from the `wk_1` directory for Linux to know what I was talking about.
+Notice how instead of using the relative filepath to move into the `wk_1` directory (e.g. `cd wk_1`), this time I used the full filepath (`~/linux_intro/notes/wk_1`) because `wk_1` isn't directly below my current directory so Linux wouldn't have known which directory I meant.

-Move back to the `linux_intro` folder and check out the new directory structure you have made by typing:
+Move back to the `linux_intro` directory and check out the new directory structure you have made by typing:

 ```
 cd ../..